Orhan-Veli/OvgBlog/README.md

 # OvgBlog
-> With this project you can make your blog with Mssql server.
+> With this project you can make your blog with ASP.NET Core.

 ## Table of contents
 * [General info](#general-info)